veertuinc/anka-docs/content/en/docs/Anka CLI/creating-templates-and-tags.md

 > The output of [`anka create`]({{< relref "docs/Anka CLI/command-reference.md#create" >}}) command is a VM created and it's in suspended state. [`anka start`]({{< relref "docs/Anka CLI/command-reference.md#start" >}}) from suspended state bypasses the full boot and starts the VM in 1-2 seconds.

 > VMs are created with SIP/Kext Consent disabled by default.
 It's strongly advised to keep these settings for optimal Anka performance.
-If you need to re-enable SIP/Kext Consent, then use this command `anka modify <template> set custom-variable sys.csr-active-config 0`.
+If you need to re-enable SIP/Kext Consent, then use this command `anka modify {template} set custom-variable sys.csr-active-config 0`.

 > VMs are created with administrative `user - anka and password - admin` with auto login enabled for this user.
 It is possible to delete this user and create your own administrative user.

 ### Start VM
 The VM can now be successfully started.
 The VM is pre-configured with a default administrative username `anka` and password `admin`.
 You will see the VM boot up and have to complete the macOS keypad setup steps.

-`sudo anka start <template>` will start the VM in headless mode.
+`sudo anka start {template}` will start the VM in headless mode.

-`sudo anka start -v <template>` will start the VM with the VM viewer window.
+`sudo anka start -v {template}` will start the VM with the VM viewer window.

 ```shell
 > sudo anka start 133b387